The On the Same Page program is UC Berkeley’s way of welcoming our new students into the intellectual community.

 Academic Engagement Policy Analyst, L&S Division of Undergraduate Studies

 Heather Mäkiharju joined the L&S Division of Undergraduate Studies in 2022 as an Academic Engagement Policy Analyst.
 In this role she oversees student program coordination and administration as well as curriculum planning and assessment.
 She has over a decade of experience working in higher education.
 Prior to joining the University of California, Berkeley, Heather held positions in the College of Engineering and the Medical School at the University of Michigan-Ann Arbor.
 In her free time, she enjoys running and indoor cycling.
 Heather earned her BA in Psychology & History from Mount Holyoke College and her MA in Higher Education Administration with a concentration in Academic Affairs & Student Development from the University of Michigan – Ann Arbor.

 Selection Committee for 2023

 Aileen Liu, Chair, Director of Curricular Engagement Initiatives

-Special thanks to Sonya Lee, Belinda White, Dave Murray, Andrew Susskind, Maggie Hunter, Kristina Bush, and Alix Schwartz.
+Special thanks to Sonya Lee, Belinda White, Dave Murray, Andrew Susskind, Maggie Hunter, and Kristina Bush.

 Launched in 2006 in L&S, On the Same Page expanded in 2012 to include all new students and faculty members at UC Berkeley.